Sissuire/BVQA-HEKE/README.md

 - The input size of our encoder `r2p1d_HEKE_4` is `[batch, 3, 8, 216, 384]` where 8 is the number of frames, and that of `resnet_HEKE_4` is `[batch, 3, 216, 384]`.
 - Actually only four segments (each contains 8 consecutive frames) are stored for each video sample.
 The argument `--dynamic` means if we select the segment randomly or not.
 - We are encouraging you use multiple GPUs to enable a bigger batch_size.
 But considering the limitation, we only use `batch_size=8`.
+- We adopt `LIVE` video dataset as the validation set to monitor the training.

 ### Environment
 ```